llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

     node_map_hwblock 0 2 ; memory segment 0 is mapped to bank offset 2
 ```

-### node_map_copy / node_map_swap "m" "o"
+### node_map_swap "m" "o"

-This command is used to optimize the memory mapping of small and fast memory segment by copying, or swapping, a memory segment content from and other memory offset (usually a slower one).
+This command is used to optimize the memory mapping of small and fast memory segment by swapping, a memory segment content from and other memory offset (usually a slower one).
 Usage :

 ```
-    node_map_copy 1 0; forced copy of the indexed node memory segment 1 to hardware memory offset 0
+; forced swap of the node memory segment 1 to hardware memory offset 0
-    node_map_swap 1 0; forced swap of the indexed node memory segment 1 to hardware memory offset 0
+	node_map_swap 1 0
 ```

-In the above both cases the memory segment 1 is copied from offset memory segment 1 (a dummy arc descriptor is created to access this temporary area).
+In the above both cases the memory segment 1 is copied (next is swapped) from offset memory segment 0 (a dummy arc descriptor is created to access this temporary area) before code execution.
-In the second swap case the scheduler reads node memory segment and updates the slow memory.

 ### node_trace_id "io"